TrungTo43/VN30-stock-price-project/README.md

     2. Clean the dataset
     3. EDA
     4. Apply the hierarchical clustering algorithms
-    5. Data visualization for two clusters
+    5. Data visualization for the clusters of stock price

 3. Methodology and results: Upload code link for this section